codinasion-archive/codinasion-programme/programme/area-of-square/README.md

   - Stevie011
 ---

-## Write a program to find the area of a square
+## Write a programme to find the area of a square

 ```txt
 side : 4